Gian Chand

-Gayan Chand is a Pakistani politician who has been a member of Senate of Pakistan. since March 2015.
+Gayan Chand is a Pakistani politician who has been a member of Senate of Pakistan since March 2015.

 Education

 He holds a degree of Bachelor of Engineering which he received from Sindh Agriculture University in 1989.
 He was the second Dalit to be elected on general seat as senator.

 Political career

-He was elected to the Senate of Pakistan as a candidate of Pakistan Peoples Party in 2015 Pakistani Senate election.
+He was elected to the Senate of Pakistan as a candidate of Pakistan Peoples Party in the 2015 Pakistani Senate election.